 Remember, the more information fed into the ERP, the more value you get from your investment, so avoid leaving systems to stand apart from the ERP.
 Deciding when to integrate existing systems with your ERP and when to replace those systems with modules from your ERP vendor comes down to three considerations:

-- Is the existing system doing the job you need it to do?
+1. Is the existing system doing the job you need it to do?
 If not, then there’s a good case to be made for using the relevant module offered by your ERP vendor.

-- If the existing system is a keeper, is there a connector available from the ERP vendor, the existing system vendor or a third party to get data flowing between the ERP and your existing system?
+2. If the existing system is a keeper, is there a connector available from the ERP vendor, the existing system vendor, or a third party to get data flowing between the ERP and your existing system?
 And if so, how good is it?
 Data migration is complex.
 These connectors can do a decent job of integrating systems from different vendors, but quality and commitment to updates can vary.
 Remember: Upgrades to the ERP or the standalone system can break connectors or require rework.
 In the worst case, the lack of a new connector could derail upgrade plans completely.

 These potential complications highlight the advantage of using modules from a single provider to manage different business functions.
 It’s a good idea to use one vendor to address your needs whenever possible.
-This avoids the entire issue of integrations as the provider builds these modules to work together.
+This avoids the entire issue of integrations because the provider builds these modules to work together.
 A unified ERP system not only prevents problems but can also encourage adoption by flattening the learning curve.

 If you decide to keep best-of-breed systems and integrate them with your chosen ERP, realize that verifying the correct functioning of connectors will become part of every upgrade cycle and that extensive customizations can cause issues.
 If you aim to automate back-office functions with real-time updates, bidirectional operation is important.
-Ensure you have the expertise, either in-house or through a partner or supplier, to keep data flowing.
+Make sure you have the expertise, either in-house or through a partner or supplier, to keep data flowing.

 12 Benefits of Implementing ERP Systems